Sally Beauty (SBH)

 7. Gross Margin & Pricing Power

-Sally Beauty has best-in-class unit economics for a retailer, enabling it to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an elite 51% gross margin over the last two years.
-That means Sally Beauty only paid its suppliers $48.96 for every $100 in revenue.
+Sally Beauty has great unit economics for a retailer, giving it ample room to invest in areas such as marketing and talent to grow its brand.
+As you can see below, it averaged an excellent 51.4% gross margin over the last two years.
+That means Sally Beauty only paid its suppliers $48.63 for every $100 in revenue.
 Sally Beauty Trailing 12-Month Gross Margin

-In Q2, Sally Beauty produced a 51.5% gross profit margin, in line with the same quarter last year and exceeding analysts’ estimates by 0.6%.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).
+In Q4, Sally Beauty produced a 51.2% gross profit margin, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin